neithere/argh/docs/tutorial.rst

             ... do something ...
             print(item)

-This works but the print-and-exit tasks are repetitive; moreover, there are cases when you don't want to raise `SystemExit` and just want to collect the output in a uniform way.
+This works, but the print-and-exit tasks are repetitive; moreover, there are cases when you don't want to raise `SystemExit` and just need to collect the output in a uniform way.
 Use :class:`~argh.exceptions.CommandError`::

-    @arg('key')
-    def show_item(args):
+    def show_item(key):
         try:
-            item = items[args.key]
+            item = items[key]
         except KeyError as error:
             raise CommandError(error)  # bail out, hide traceback
         else: